-The NDC is located at a dedicated research facility in Newburgh, 13 miles from Aberdeen city centre.
+The NDC is located at a dedicated research facility in Newburgh, 13 miles north of Aberdeen city centre.
 It sits in Energetica, Scotland’s Energy Corridor and is readily accessible from the new Aberdeen by-pass.

 Research facilities include:

-- The most powerful industrial laser of any academic institution in the UK
+- One of the most powerful industrial lasers of any academic institution in the UK (15kW);

-- Large capacity environmental chambers which allow temperature testing from -40C to +180C with controlled humidity
+- Large capacity environmental chambers which allow temperature testing from -40oC to +180oC with controlled humidity;

 - Hangar space for the design and construction of decommissioning technology.